ispeakcomputer/docker_image_scanner/README.md

 ```
 ### ✨ Design ✨

 The program is written in Python3 using object oriented design.
-It doesn't start without the required url/token and
+It doesn't start without the required url/token,
-has a exception handling built in.
+has a exception handling built in, and verifies repos against commit SHAs

 ***The program follows these steps***